Why DACH Companies Fail Their Netherlands Launch (And What To Do Instead)

 A German B2B SaaS company closes its first Dutch customers through outbound or referral.
 The numbers look promising.
 Leadership decides it's time to "enter the Netherlands properly."
 They translate the website, hire a Dutch sales rep, and wait.

-Six months later, the pipeline is thin, the sales rep is frustrated, and nobody can explain why it's not working.
+Six months later, the pipeline is thin, the sales rep is frustrated, and nobody can explain why it isn't working.

 The translation problem